rfeinman/pyBPL/learning2learn/README.md

 2. Create sub-stroke ID data set

-Next, run the Python script `make_subid_sequences.py` to build the dataset of sub-stroke ID sequences, with one sequence per stroke in the Omniglot background set.
+Next, run the Python script `make_subid_sequences.py --mode=train` to build the dataset of sub-stroke ID sequences, with one sequence per stroke in the Omniglot background set.
 This will create a data file called `subid_sequences_background.p`.

 3. Train sub-stroke ID LSTM